 The Answer Is Entrepreneurship

-By becoming an entrepreneur, today’s worker can experience a wide array of benefits otherwise not available to them.
+By becoming an entrepreneur, today’s workers can experience a wide array of benefits otherwise not available to them.
 For one, they get to do work we just described—work that will fulfill them.

 Oddly enough, this can actually mean pulling in a greater paycheck.
 For those who participate in network marketing on the side, this money can be on top of the income they make working their normal 9 to 5 job.